Paintings

 Wired Gallery, High Falls, NY - Solo

-Consulate General of Argentina, New York City - Solo
+Argentine Consulate Art Gallery, New York - Solo

 'Personal Identity Matter', Gallery MC, New York City